Google’s desire for the internet to have authentic, relevant content that’s easy to find and consume makes my heart happy.

 - Making the site mobile-friendly (meaning it’s fully responsive, legible and easy to navigate on a smartphone, tablet, etc.)

 Then, to take things up a notch I configure the Yoast SEO plugin.
 This plugin will allow you to add in custom page titles as well as meta descriptions and focus keyword phrases for each of your pages and posts.
-It’s important to understanding optimizing your site’s SEO is much more than the copy we put behind the scenes and using fancy SEO plugins.
+It’s important to understand that optimizing your site’s SEO is much more than the copy we put behind the scenes and using fancy SEO plugins.

 So let’s say you’ve crossed off every task above and you’re good to go.

-SEO is not a one-and-done kinda job.
+Please remember, SEO is not a one-and-done kinda job.